-- 1. The bank operates in a single geographical segment i.e. domestic.
-Hence, segment reporting has not been done for the current year. - 2.
-The Bank has classified its business into the following segments, namely: - Treasury primarily comprising investments in Treasury Bills, Mutual Funds, Deposit with Banks.

-Banking Operations - comprising business activities like accepting deposits, offering domestic money transfer and other services.
+- 1. The Bank has classified its business into the following segments, namely: - a.
+Treasury primarily comprising investments in Treasury Bills , Mutual Funds, Deposit with Banks. - b.
+Banking Operations comprising business activities like accepting deposits, offering domestic money transfer and other services."